Darcyddx/darcyddx.github.io/_pages/about.md

 Xi Ding is an AI/ML researcher whose work approaches problems through the lens of trustworthiness and interpretability.
 He is currently a research intern at Carnegie Mellon University (CMU) and has previously conducted research at the Australian Research Council Research Hub (ARC) and the TIME Lab at the Australian National University (ANU).
 His work spans machine learning, computer vision, LLMs, graph learning, kernel and tensor methods, and domain adaptation.
 Xi has published in top venues, including NeurIPS, ICLR, AAAI, and WWW.
 Also, he actively contributes to the research community as a reviewer and coordinator.

 ## News 📪
+- 2026-04-06 — I’m excited to join the Computer Sciences PhD program at UW–Madison.
 - 2026-01-26 — *Subspace Kernel Learning on Tensor Sequences* was accepted at ICLR 2026.
 - 2025-12-03 — I presented my work at NeurIPS 2025 in San Diego, USA.
 - 2025-11-08 — *Learning Time in Static Classifiers* was accepted at AAAI 2026.